-Zero or a bitwise inclusive OR of the DB\REPMGR\ISPEER and the DB\REPMGR\ISVIEW constants.
-The DB\REPMGR\ISPEER value means that the site is a possible client-to-client peer.
-The DB\REPMGR\ISVIEW value means that the site is a view.
+Zero or a bitwise inclusive OR of the DB_REPMGR_ISPEER and the DB_REPMGR_ISVIEW constants.
+The DB_REPMGR_ISPEER value means that the site is a possible client-to-client peer.
+The DB_REPMGR_ISVIEW value means that the site is a view.

-The DB\ENV->repmgr\site\list() method may be called only after the DB\ENV->repmgr\start() (page 603) method has been called with a 0 return code.
+The DbEnv::repmgr_site_list() method may be called only after the DbEnv::repmgr_start() (page 629) method has been called with a 0 return code.

-The DB\ENV->repmgr\site\list() method returns a non-zero error value on failure and 0 on success.
+The DbEnv::repmgr_site_list() method either returns a non-zero error value or throws an exception that encapsulates a non-zero error value on failure, and returns 0 on success.